anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 ## Outreach and Training Working Group

 The Outreach and Training Working Group will provide exposure and training for NCPI platforms in the biomedical research community.
+At this time the group priorities are:

+ - Development of NCPI data dashboard.
+Dashboard will aggregate information about datasets available through each of the four NCPI platforms
+ - Outreach and training related to cloud cost and FHIR
+ - Organization and support of NCPI-wide workshops

+#### Background

+The objective of this working group is to guide outreach and training activities within the framework of NCPI effort.

 #### Co-Chairs
 - Ashok Krishnamurthy (RENCI) - BDC
-- Anton Nekrutenko (PSU) - AnVIL
+- Anton Nekrutenko (PSU, Galaxy) - AnVIL

 ## NIH Systems Interoperation Working Group